Last Updated on June 25, 2022 by Natalia

 Tips for visiting Aguinid falls

-Be generous when tipping – Although there is no set fee for the guides, be sure to leave a fair tip at the end of your visit.
+Be generous when tipping – Although it has now changed that guides receive money, be sure to leave a fair tip at the end of your visit.
 The guides work extremely hard to ensure your safety and to make sure you have some great pictures to go home with.
-Guides generally only get one group a day as the falls aren’t too busy, so we gave a tip of 500 pesos to both of our guides.
-If you can afford to, we’d recommend a similar amount, as it’s good value considering how helpful they are!

 Water shoes – As you’ll be climbing up waterfalls, water shoes are extremely useful at Aguinid falls.
 You can rent them at the entrance to the falls for around 50 pesos.
 Alternatively, make sure you have flip-flops to wear as any other shoes will get soaked if you try to climb the falls using them.